cloudymax/ansible-boilerplate/README.md

-# Provisioner
+# Its just Ansible

-Ansible roles that execute actions defined in a yaml file.
+A bunch of Ansible roles that execute actions defined in a yaml file.

 ## Provision localhost